colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 The team implemented smart disambiguation.
 When the system's confidence in entity resolution dropped below 0.90, it would ask a clarifying question—but a *smart* question that presented the most likely options.

 "We're not just asking 'which doctor?'"
-Priya explained.
+Swapna explained.
 "We're saying 'Do you mean your PCP Dr. Nguyen or your cardiologist Dr. Patel?'
 The system knows the patient's providers and offers relevant choices."

 The implementation required coordination across multiple layers: